 Calculating your carbon emissions is the best way to answer that question.
 So, what kind of energy does your company produce?
 By doing so, you can determine how to lessen it; is there anything you can truly eliminate?
 The leftover carbon would then be offset by investing in a cause or programme that actively reduces global carbon emissions.

-Look for local support to help you reduce your carbon footprint.
+Look for local support to help you reduce your carbon footprint, for example a net zero consultancy.
 Depending on where you live, there may be loan programmes, tax credits, subsidy schemes, or financial incentives to encourage you to reduce your emissions.
 You can also use online resources such as carbon footprint calculators to calculate your overall carbon footprint and gain insights into how to reduce your CO2 emissions.

 Finally, make a big deal about it!
 Put it on social media; this allows you to interact with your followers while also inspiring other people and businesses.
 A carbon-neutral certification confirms a company’s commitment to decarbonisation and the mitigation of any lingering impact through the funding of environmental projects.